MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/e1-trial-license.md

 Manage the Office 365 E1 Trial
 ==============================

-New in March 2020, the Office 365 E1 Trial is a free 6-month E1 license that will help you turn on Microsoft Teams for any users in your organization who don't have it.
+New in March 2020, a 6-month Office 365 E1 Trial, including Microsoft Teams, is now available.
 Microsoft is making this special E1 Trial license available in response to the increased need for employees to work from home (WFH) in response to the COVID-19 (coronavirus) outbreak.

-To learn what's available with the E1 license, read [Office 365 E1](https://www.microsoft.com/microsoft-365/business/office-365-enterprise-e1-business-software).
+To learn what's available with an E1 license, read [Office 365 E1](https://www.microsoft.com/microsoft-365/business/office-365-enterprise-e1-business-software).

 ## How to get an E1 Trial license